Who's Harry Crumb?: Plot

-Harry infiltrates the vent system in Vince's apartment complex to spy on him and Helen, unaware that Vince has been lured away by Eliot who uses his knowledge of her affair to blackmail her for sex.
-Unable to see through the high vent in the apartment, Harry overhears film characters on the TV discussing traveling to Buenos Aires which he believes is Vince and Helen planning to flee the country; the location also inspires Eliot's own escape plans.
-Eliot sends a new ransom demanding the money by Friday, which Helen intercepts and changes to the following Monday, giving herself more time to kill P.J..
-Eliot has his accomplice Dwayne force Jennifer to call and re-confirm the ransom for Friday, to be exchanged at the horse racing track.
-Eliot takes the briefcase containing the cash from Harry, ostensibly under instructions from the kidnapper, and leaves for the airport.
-Helen and Vince unsuccessfully try to follow him to steal the money.
+Harry later infiltrates the ventilation system of Vince's apartment building to spy on the pair, unaware that Vince has been lured away by Eliot, who blackmails Helen into sex using knowledge of the affair.
+Unable to see into the apartment, Harry overhears dialogue from a television program mentioning travel to Buenos Aires, which he misinterprets as the pair's escape plan, an idea that also inspires Eliot.
+Eliot sends a new ransom note demanding payment by Friday, but Helen intercepts it and changes the deadline to Monday to buy more time for her to kill P.J.
+Eliot then forces Jennifer, through his accomplice Dwayne, to confirm the original Friday exchange at a horse racing track.
+On the day, he obtains the ransom money from Harry under the guise of following the kidnapper's instructions and heads to the airport, while Helen and Vince attempt unsuccessfully to intercept him to steal the money.

-At the airport, Eliot calls Helen, admits his role in the kidnapping, and asks her to come with him to Buenos Aires now that he is rich, to which she readily agrees.
-Vince overhears the call and intercepts the pair, taking the money and causing Helen to rejoin him.
-They bind and gag Eliot, leaving him in a utility room, before boarding the plane.
-Harry and Nikki arrive, commandeering a stair truck to pursue the plane.
-Their chaotic chase causes a luggage trolley to crash into the building in which Dwayne is holding Jennifer, inadvertently electrocuting Dwayne.
-Nikki rams the stair car into the plane, allowing Harry to capture Helen and Vince, who are taken into police custody.
-With Jennifer saved, Harry and Nikki celebrate until he overhears Eliot trying to free himself.
-Assuming Harry has deduced his part in the kidnapping, and exasperated at his success, Eliot confesses and is arrested.
+At the airport, Eliot calls Helen, reveals his role in the kidnapping, and asks her to flee with him to Buenos Aires now that he has the money; she agrees.
+Vince overhears the call, intercepts them, and takes the money, prompting Helen to side with him.
+They bind and gag Eliot and leave him behind before boarding a plane.
+Harry and Nikki arrive and commandeer a stair truck to pursue the aircraft.
+During the chaotic chase, a luggage trolley crashes into the building where Dwayne is holding Jennifer, electrocuting him.
+Nikki drives the stair truck into the plane, allowing Harry to apprehend Helen and Vince, who are arrested.
+After rescuing Jennifer, Harry overhears Eliot attempting to free himself.
+Believing Harry has deduced his part in the kidnapping, and exasperated at his success, Eliot confesses and is also arrested.

-Harry is named the new president of Crumb & Crumb, and P.J. thanks him for reconciling the relationship between himself and Nikki.
-A new case is brought to Harry's attention—a murder at the Bottom's Up club in San Francisco.
+Harry is appointed the new president of Crumb & Crumb, and P. J. thanks him for helping repair his relationship with Nikki.
+Harry is then presented with a new case: a murder at the Bottom's Up club in San Francisco.